FrancesCoronel/personal-website-v3/site/content/adventures/2016-04-07-awesome-web-dev-tips-fullstack-academy.md

 ### Magical Packages

-> You’re a wizard now.
+> You're a wizard now.

 Also, some of these just work with ST3.